 - Plan ahead.
 Take some snacks and small toys when you go out and about.

-- Make time for active play every day.
-Make time for active play so your child can “let off steam”.
+- Make time for active play every day so your child can “let off steam”.
 Go to the park, play in the garden or put some music on and dance.

 - Show a good example by keeping calm when things get stressful.
 This will encourage your child to do the same.

 - If you are concerned in any way speak to your Health Visitor.
-Your Health Visitor is there to support you and can provide advice and assistance.
+Your Health Visitor is there to support you and can provide advice and assistance on all aspects of your child’s development.